hisashiyamaguchi/getting-started-anomali-copilot/README.md

-# Getting started with Anomali Copilo
+# Getting started with Anomali Copilot
 Anomali Copilot gives you AI-Powered Visibility for Security, IT, and Fraud Detection.
 The objective of the RM here is to get started Anomali Copilot with your ThreatStream organization withing 15min!
 <br>
 <br>